 We're showing the underside of the aircraft, and it's important that it reads well.
 So copy and paste in front (Command-C > Command-F) the shape of the main body, and use the Knife Tool to slice away a contour of shade from the underside.
 Delete the excess, and color with the light orange.
 Apply the same principle and color the wings orange too.

 The addition of a cloud layer will add further dimensionality to the piece.
 You can make them with simple Pen Tool shapes around the plane, staggered to create space.
 Make a few of the background ones in the pink color to create more depth.
 Just as a nice touch, I added some jet streams to the plane—this adds movement to the piece.

-5. Add the Typography
+5. How to Add the Typography

 Next comes the typography.
 I drew the type freehand with the Blob Brush Tool, and used the Direct Selection Tool (A) and the Pen Tool to refine the overall look.
-It's handy to practice loopy, joined up type on paper first before switching to the Wacom tablet.
+It's handy to practice loopy, joined-up type on paper first before switching to the Wacom tablet.

 To add definition to the text, select all and Copy and Paste behind (Command-C > Command-B), offset to the left and above slightly, and then change the duplicate's color to white.
 This is a simple way to make the text pop.